Cold Packs and Shipping

 We recommend 2-3 days of shipping for refrigerated items with cold packs.
 This can be stretched to 3 during colder months.
 This is firm at 2 days in the summer.
 With exceptionally high temperatures, cold packs alone will not do the job.
 An insulated cooler box (6"x8"x9", which you can add to your order for $15 on special request) will increase the potency of cooling, but only adds as much as a day.
 It's usually better to just be sure to choose a faster shipping option.If you are interested in doing whatever it takes to get refrigerated products to you we can get quotes on refrigerated shipping carriers which tend to be expensive.
 The best is to select a form of air freight which should have your order to you within 2 days across Canada.
 Please watch the shipping estimate times listed on the Checkout page, and be sure to choose one that fits this timeframe.

 The lowest rate we offer is Canada Post 'Expedited'.
 This will suffice for non-remote locations in BC, Alberta and Saskatchewan.

-For all other locations (basically, Manitoba and further east from BC, where we're located) it's our experience that Canada Post 'Expedited' results in longer shipping times.
+For all other locations (Manitoba and further east from BC, where we're located) Canada Post "Expedited Parcel" results in longer shipping times.
 Toronto is typically 4 days, Ottawa surprises us at 5-7 days.
 Montreal is often 5 days, and Newfoundland is 7-9 days, just to offer some examples.
 These are all too long for refrigerated goods.